NCAS-CMS/cfdm/docs/source/tutorial.rst

 `Datum`                 The zeroes                      `CoordinateReference`
                         of the dimension
                         and auxiliary coordinate
-			constructs which define the
+			constructs which define a
-			coordinate system
+			coordinate system.

+`Domain`                The locations of the data       `Field`
+                        array elements.
 ======================  ==============================  ======================